Booking Terms & Conditions

 - Cool box with ice packs

-Our Bell tents at NightSky Glamping sleep up to a maximum of 2 Adults and 2 Children (16 and under) and your booking is accepted on this basis.
+Our woody tents at NightSky Glamping sleep up to a maximum of 4 guests and your booking is accepted on this basis.

-To minimise wear and tear and to avoid overstretching the facilities we don’t wish our bell tents to be occupied by more than the specified number.
+To minimise wear and tear and to avoid overstretching the facilities we don’t wish our woody tents to be occupied by more than the specified number.

-Our Bell Tents are no different from conventional camping as far as wildlife is concerned.
-Our Bell tents are provided with a zipped in integrated ground sheet which prevents insects from entering.
-“Glampers” staying in our bell tents should also take precautions to not attract insects or other animal species by keeping all food in sealed containers, disposing of rubbish and litter and closing your tents.
+Our Woody Tents are no different from conventional camping as far as wildlife is concerned.
+Our woody tents are provided with a vinyl floor.
+“Glampers” staying in our woody tents should also take precautions to not attract insects or other animal species by keeping all food in sealed containers, disposing of rubbish and litter, and closing your tents.
 NightSky Glamping will not offer compensation for the presence of insects or other wildlife species in any part of or near to the tent.

 - Table and 4 folding chairs